The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.

 A recent version of the Toxicology Standard Operating Procedures was issued by FDLE’s Forensic Quality Manager on January 13, 2015, in version TOXSOP15.
 Unit 3 of the TOXSOP15 deals with technical calculations review and retrograde extrapolation.

-A. Prior to performing any retrograde extrapolation calculations, the analyst shall collect all required information.
+A. Before performing any retrograde extrapolation calculations, the analyst shall collect all required information.
 The following is the minimum required information to perform a retrograde extrapolation calculation:

 2. The time elapsed between the incident and the blood specimen collection.